function61/varasto/docs/install/linux-docker.md

 	```

 	??? info "Explanations for the Docker options"
-		The options are documented in the Docker compose file (the other tab)
+		The options are documented in the Docker Compose file (the other tab)

-=== "Docker compose"
+=== "Docker Compose"
 	Save as `docker-compose.yml`:

 	```yaml